DanielKanyo/Quiz/README.md

 # Quiz
 A javascript application, made in ReactJS

+First you need to install NodeJS, babel and webpack, then:

-Open cmd, then go into the root folder.
+Open cmd, go into the root folder.
 Type in npm start!

 Open your browser, then type in http://localhost:8080/